contiki-ng/contiki-ng/arch/platform/oppila/omote/README.md

   * Native USB support (CDC-ACM).
 SLIP over UART for border routers is no longer a bottleneck.
   * DMA transfers for increased performance (RAM to/from RF, RAM to/from USB).

-In terms of hardware support, the following drivers have been implemented for the oppila-based platforms:

-    CC2538 System-on-Chip:
-	Standard Cortex M3 peripherals (NVIC, SCB, SysTick) Sleep Timer (underpins rtimers)
-        SysTick (underpins the platform clock and Contiki's timers infrastructure) RF (2.4GHz)
-        UART
-        Watchdog (in watchdog mode)
-        USB (in CDC-ACM)
-        uDMA Controller (RAM to/from USB and RAM to/from RF) Low power modes
-        Random number generator
-        General-Purpose Timers.
-NB: GPT0 is in use by the platform code, the remaining GPTs are available for application development.
-        ADC
-        Cryptoprocessor (AES-ECB/CBC/CTR/CBC-MAC/GCM/CCM-128/192/256, SHA-256)
-        Public Key Accelerator (ECDH, ECDSA)
-        Flash-based port of Coffee
-        LEDs
-        Buttons

 The omote has 13 pinouts to connect boolean,digital and analog sensors based on I2C,UART,and SPI Protocols as well as other sensors or actuators you may need to connect.

 More Reading